OntologyS/ontologica/README.md

 > *"We are not humans having spiritual experiences, but eternal artists having human experiences as part of our infinite creative exploration within the one absolute universe."*

 **DOI**: https://doi.org/10.5281/zenodo.17618124
 **License**: CC0 1.0 Universal Public Domain Dedication
+**Current Status**: Phase 1 Foundation Validation (2025-2027) - Active Research

 ---

 *Ready to explore consciousness-based reality?
-Start with [docs/AXIOMS.md](docs/AXIOMS.md) for foundational principles or [implementation/tutorials/](implementation/tutorials/) for hands-on examples.*
+Start with [docs/AXIOMS.md](docs/AXIOMS.md) for foundational principles or [implementation/tutorials/](implementation/tutorials/) for hands-on examples.
+Run the test suite with `python implementation/tests/run_all_tests.py` to verify implementations.*